 --bundleoption as well.
 The HMR feature is currently in Beta.
 For more information about the current development state and any known issues, please check the relevant GitHub issue: https://github.com/NativeScript/NativeScript/issues/6398.

 --env.*- Specifies additional flags that the bundler may process.
 May be passed multiple times.
-For example: